coinkeeper/2015-06-22_19-11_rubycoin/doc/build-unix.md

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
-sudo apt-get install build-essential sudo apt-get install libssl-dev sudo apt-get install libdb++-dev sudo apt-get install libboost-all-dev sudo apt-get install libqrencode-dev
+sudo apt-get install build-essential libssl-dev libdb++-dev libboost-all-dev libqrencode-dev

 If using Boost 1.37, append -mt to the boost libraries in the makefile.